cybermanithan/NSE-stockexchangesimulator/README.md

 Disclaimer: This application needs to have a steady Internet connection to operate effectively.

 ## Dependencies

-pip install PyQt5
-pip install plotly
-pip install iexfinance
-pip install requests-cache
-pip install pandas
+pip install -r requirements.txt

 ## Run

 Python 3.7

-run-> cd StockFlip/
 run-> python App.py